turingschool/curriculum/source/projects/contact_manager.markdown

 * the `new` template for phone numbers
 * the `edit` template for phone numbers

-You probably want to create a `phone_numbers_views_spec.rb` and write the integration tests there before changing the view templates.

 #### Making Use of the `to_s` Method